dmccuskey/lua-corovel/README.md

 ### How to Use Corovel ###

-Launch your file with Corovel like so:
+Launch your Lua file with Corovel like so:

 * `lua corovel.lua main`
-  This launches `main.lua` inside of the main Corovel
+  This launches `./main.lua` inside of the main Corovel

 * `lua corovel.lua commands.master`
-  This launches the file `commands/master.lua` inside of the main Corovel
+  This launches the file `./commands/master.lua` inside of the main Corovel